zf81/flask_6_api_management/README.md

 - To log into Azure, type <code>az login --use-device-code</code>
 - Copy the code that is provided and click on the URL which will open a new tab
 - Paste the code when prompted
-- Click on the correcr account
+- Click on the correct account
 - Click yes when prompted "Are you trying to sign in to Microsoft Azure CLI?"
-- To install the Core Tools package, enter <code>sudo apt-get install azure-functions-core-tools-4</code> in ther terminal
+- To install the Core Tools package, enter <code>sudo apt-get install azure-functions-core-tools-4</code> in the terminal

 </br>